mlu1109/cosmic-applet-workspace-apps/README.md

 - Shows numbers for open workspaces
 - Shows icons for open applications in each workspace
 - Indicates which workspace and application that is currently active
-  - (the active application indicator does not work very well... yet)

 ## Installation